opnsense/docs/source/manual/how-tos/ipsec-s2s-route.rst

 ------------------------

 Now that you have the VPN up and running you have to set up a gateway.
-Go to :menuselection:`System --> Gateways --> Single` and add a new gateway.
+Go to :menuselection:`System --> Gateways --> Configuration` and add a new gateway.

 Gateway Site-A
 --------------